 The RPC acknowledges that some strategies in the plan may require several years for full implementation, and the benefits, such as a reduction in fatal and serious injury crashes, may not be immediately apparent.
 The plan is considered a living document and will undergo continuous review.
-Similar to the New Hampshire SHSP, a comprehensive update is expected to be completed every five years, or as deemed necessary by the RPC.
+Similar to the New Hampshire Strategic Highway Safety Plan, a comprehensive update is expected to be completed every five years, or as deemed necessary by the RPC.
 However, updates to individual strategies and actions may occur more frequently to reflect ongoing progress and any new policies that influence implementation.
-The RPC will take the lead in updating the plan, with support from various stakeholders.
+The RPC will take the lead in updating the plan, with support from various stakeholders, the New Hampshire MPO Transportation Advisory Committee, and the RPC Policy Committee.
 Feedback from public reporting and engagement activities will be integrated into these updates.
+Additionally, updates to the Safety Action Plan will be integrated into the processes for the Long Range Transportation Plan, the Ten Year Plan project prioritization process, the Congestion Management Process, and the tracking of safety performance metrics in the System Performance Report.